dmytrohoi/pelican-qsb/README.md

   - From pip:

  1. Install script from pip:

 ``` bash
 pip install pelican-qsb
 ```

  2. Run pelican-qsb script in your Pelican directory for the first time and configure it:

 ``` bash
 pelican-qsb
 ```

-## Functions:
+## Functions

 ``` bash
 github   [-d] [-b]    # make gh-output and push it to github repository